George-Went/Documentation/BasicStack.md

 # SQL
 ## Basic SQL commands
 Entering mySQL via a terminal: `mysql -u root -p`
-This will propmt you with a password, if entering with root
+This will prompt you with a password, if entering with root

 Showing all Databases: `show databases;`
 Access Database: mysql -u
-Showing all tables

 ### Databases
 Show all databases: